Support and guidance for when you are feeling overwhelmed by grief.

 ~ Dr. Kriss Kevorkian

-I mentor/companion people and help them learn to navigate through grief and loss by creating a safe space for them to share their concerns.
-If clients are interested, I will incorporate energy work into the Mourning Meetings to help connect more with spiritual lessons that may need to be addressed at that time.
+If clients are interested, energy work may be incorporated into the sessions, what I refer to as a Mourning Meeting, to help connect more with spiritual lessons that may need to be addressed at that time.

 Dr. Kriss Kevorkian has been interviewed and published in the following